binary-com/academy/_posts/pt/2015-08-28-nominate-binary-com-for-a-shares-award.md

 layout: pt/post
 title: Nominate Binary.com for a shares award
 permalink: /pt-nominate-binary-com-for-a-shares-award
 excerpt: "We invite you to show your support for Binary.com by nominating us for an award in the following categories for this year's Shares Awards"
+lang: pt
 ---

 ![](/images/sharesAward2015.png)